 FIND FREQUENCY: ♦♦♦♦♦ – There are a lot of fossils to be found at Seatown, given the right conditions.
-Most of the ammonites that can be found within nodules on the foreshore, but these are actually softer than the surrounding matrix, so you cannot just split them using hammers or wide chisels – you need to use delicate chisels, rock etchers, air preparation tools or knifes to slowly remove the matrix at home.
+Most of the larger ammonites that can be found are within nodules but these are actually softer than the surrounding matrix, so you cannot just split them using hammers or wide chisels – you need to use delicate chisels, rock etchers, air preparation tools or knifes to slowly remove the matrix at home.
 However, ammonite keels and belemnites are plentiful on the beach and foreshore.

 ACCESS: ♦♦♦♦♦ – Accessibility to Seatown and the foreshore is excellent.
 There is a car park practically on the beach, with toilets and a pub next to it.
 It is also not a very long walk to the fossiliferous beds.

-TYPE: – The vast majority of the fossils are found on the foreshore at Seatown, many in small nodules that can be found among the pebbles.
+TYPE: – The vast majority of the fossils are found on the foreshore at Seatown.
+Many are contained within small nodules that can be found among the pebbles.
 Fossils can also be found during scouring conditions on the foreshore clays.
 In addition, there is a hard layer at about eye-level at the lower part of the cliff at Golden Cap, where ammonites can be found and, of course, fossils can also be found in the slippages.
 This is also an excellent location for microfossils.
 These can be found by taking samples from the clay surrounding pockets of crinoids and belemnites in the Belemnite Stone Beds during scouring conditions

-There are many different fossils that can be found at Seatown.
+There are many types fossils that can be found at Seatown.
 The most common are ammonites.
 These can be found on the foreshore in the shingle, in nodules and within the Belemnite Stone Bed (when exposed).
 Belemnites are the second most common find, along with crinoids.
-Reptile remains, brachiopods, bivalves and microfossils can also be found here and reptile remains less frequently.
+Brachiopods, bivalves, fish remains and microfossils can also be found here and reptile remains less frequently.

 After storms and with the clearance of shingle, the uppermost part of the Belemnite Marl Member is often exposed, with a profusion of belemnites.
 As you get closer to the middle of the cliff at Golden Cap, very fine shingle mixed with pyrites and clay can be found on the foreshore.
 Among the pebbles, fossils can be found, but this may involve a ‘hands and knees’ job.
 However, if you look carefully and you should make some finds.
 Typically, these will be keels of the ammonite, Androgynoceras, as shown below.

-When you first reach Golden Cap, at the first slippage, you will notice that there is a lot of soft mudstone.
-The rock is susceptible to rapid erosion and the sea washes this out daily, so fresh fossils can often be found here.
-Look in the clay, the clay slippages and the foreshore.
+When you finally reach Golden Cap, at the first slippage, you will notice that there is a lot of soft mudstone.
+The rock is susceptible to rapid erosion and the sea washes this out daily, so fresh fossils are often be found here.
+Look in the clay, the slippages and the foreshore.
 Most of the fossils (particularly ammonites) are washed out and can simply be picked up, often requiring no preparation.

 Continuing around the first slippage past the peak of Golden Cap (and staying away from the sheer cliff face, as it often crumbles), you should search the foreshore for nodules that have ammonites or for loose ammonites that have been washed out.
 You need to look at the nodules that contain parts of ammonites showing, as sometimes all you need is a tiny part of an ammonite to be revealed for it to turn out to be a beautiful specimen after preparation.
 Further along, a wide range of belemnites can also be found.

-Other fossils: It may not look much, but all you need to find a nodule containing an ammonite is for just a small part of the ammonite protruding.
+To find a nodule containing an ammonite, look for just a small part of the ammonite protruding.
 The nodules often look like a ‘Smartie’ sweet in shape.
 Such a nodule will require further work at home.
-You can find them all over the beach, but only about half of them contain fossils.
-However, if you try to split them using a geological hammer, splitting hammer or chisel, you will break the fossil, as the fossil is softer than the nodule!
+You can find them all over the beach, but some contain fossils.
+However, do not try to split them using a geological hammer or chisel.
+You will break the fossil, as the fossil is softer than the nodule!
 These nodules need preparation with an air pen and it might be best to find a fossil preparator who will undertake this work for you.
 Often, the cost of getting a nodule professionally prepared is worth the result!

-Of course ammonites, belemnites and other fossils can be found on the foreshore requiring no work, but these are likely to be made of pyrite, will be less well preserved, and will decay over time.
+Of course the ammonites, belemnites and other fossils that can be found on the foreshore require no work but these are likely to be highly eroded by the sea or preserved in pyrite, which may decay over time.
 Ammonites like this are best stored in a dry place in plastic specimen boxes (which are available from UKGE Ltd – see our ‘What to Bring’ page).
-We also advise adding a sachet of silica gel, which will help to remove the moisture from the air and slow the process of decay.
+We also advise adding a sachet of silica gel, which will help to remove the moisture from the air and slow down the process of decay.

 Fossil preparation: The best way to prepare fossils from the nodules is by using etchers, fine pointed instruments, air preparation tools or very fine chisels.
 Work at removing a very small amount of matrix at a time.
 It takes two to three hours, during which you simply cut around the nodule and eventually the fossil will see the light.
 Because these ammonites are not pyritic, they are well preserved and will not decay.

-At Golden Cap, the Upper Greensand can be seen for miles around – it even seems to glow in the dark and gives rise to the name ‘Golden Cap’.
-(It is also the highest cliff in southern England.)
-This and the Gault Clay, which is below the greensand, make up the top 60m of the cliff and is Cretaceous in age.
+At Golden Cap, the Upper Greensand can be seen for miles around.
+It’s glow in the evening light gives rise to the name ‘Golden Cap’.
+This formation and the Gault Clay, which lies below , make up the top 60m of the cliff and are Cretaceous in age.

 The Eype Clay takes up 45m of the cliff and contains the Eype Nodule Bed.
 Below this are the Three Tiers and then the Green Ammonite Member makes up the remaining 34m.

-During scouring conditions and on the lower parts of the foreshore, the Belemnite Stone Bed can also be seen, which yields a wide range of well-preserved belemnites, ammonites and microfossils.
+During scouring conditions and on the lower parts of the foreshore, the Belemnite Marl Member can also be seen, which yields a wide range of well-preserved belemnites, ammonites and microfossils.
 However, this bed is normally obscured by beach sand during summer months.